bitmakerlabs/dev_environment_setup/README.md

 `git config --global user.name "your github.com username"` `git config --global user.email "your_email@example.com"`

 Fourth, we want an alternative to the text editor that comes pre-installed with Ubuntu.
-The official unofficial text editor of Bitmaker Labs is Atom.
-As of this writing Atom is not available from the official Ubuntu repositories.
-Go to the [Atom website](http://www.atom.io), download, then install.
+The text editor of choice at Bitmaker is Atom.
+[You can find download and installation instructions here](https://github.com/atom/atom#debian-linux-ubuntu).
 Navigate to the terminal (CTRL-ALT + T will open a new instance) then type `atom` to test that it worked.

 ## Installing Ruby